joshamstutz/financeBRO/README.md

 # financeBRO
-A python finance bot used to track finances by populating an excel sheet/calculating spending data.
+A python finance discord bot used to track finances by populating an excel sheet/calculating spending data.